luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 - OpenCV (or G-API) for computer vision
 - Video Acceleration API / Intel Media SDK for encoding and decoding

-Users will have full access to the RVP3 and will be able to also use libraries/frameworks above.
+Users will be able to also use libraries/frameworks above in their :ref:`Custom applications`.

 Enhanced Stereo Depth on RVP3
 #############################